gocheaphosting/easy-paypal-lte/readme.txt

 1. Extensible Options storage using meta tables.
 Right now, *Easy PayPal* stores setup and admin options in a pre-defined DB table.
 In a future version, it will change to a meta (name-value pair) table.
 The options currently defined will be migrated there.
 2. New options: Bcc on email, shop title, subtitle, copyright statement etc.
 3. The shop front will handle user-defined, flexible lists of products.
-That is, it will handle ez-sales.php?[show[=a,b]]
+That is, it will handle ez-shop.php?[show[=a,b]]
-3. Interface to delete products
+3. Interface to delete products.
+Right now, nothing can be deleted from your database for data integrity reasons.
+Products can be set inactive, which is a proxy to deletion.
 4. The Admin interface will sport Tabs.
 5. Multiple edition support with paid upgrade option for your products.
 For instance, a Pro Upgrades will be sold only to buyers who have purchased the corresponding Lite edition.
 6. Even more enhanced help system.